nyu-database-design/flask-mongodb-web-app/README.md

 The credentials for logging into a MongoDB database must be stored in a file named `.env`, which is not included in this repository for security reasons.

-1. make a copy of the file named `.env.example` and save it as `.env`
+1. make a copy of the file named `env.example` and save it as `.env`
 1. edit the `.env` file and enter your own database credentials into each of the variables where indicated

 ## Run locally